 The incident was filmed by many of the teens that were standing by and observing the attack, and MEGA highlights that none intervened.

-The police were notified of the ongoing attack by citizens in the area, and upon arriving at the scene. the police arrested the two teens girls who instigated the attack, says To Vima.
+The police were notified of the ongoing attack by citizen in the area, and upon arriving at the scene. the police arrested the two teens girls who instigated the attack, says To Vima.
 The beaten victim and her parents have filed a lawsuit against the two girls.

 MEGA reports that the two of the attackers’ parents have been taken into custody and are likely to be charged with neglect of a minor.
-As for the attackers themselves, a news report at MEGA TV notes that Greek law is lenient on minors, so sentences are unlikely, but an expert suggests that reform measures should be considered.
+As for the attackers themselves, a news report at MEGA notes that Greek law is lenient on minors, so sentences are unlikely, but an expert suggests that reform measures should be considered.

-The young victim is in the first year of high school at the nearby suburb of Voula, and her father claims that his is the second time she has been targeted in just over two weeks.
-He told press that Saturday’s attack was organized through a closed group on Instagram.
+Her father claims that this is the second time she has been targeted and that Saturday’s attack was organized in advance through a closed group on Instagram.

 Panic Button for Minors